Emma Navarro: 2024: First title, world No. 8, awards

 She reached a third semifinal at the Auckland Classic defeating seventh seed Petra Martić in straight sets, and another back-to-back semifinal at the Hobart International, defeating lucky loser Viktoriya Tomova, in three sets.
 Navarro defeated Chinese qualifier Yuan Yue and reached her first WTA Tour final on her debut at the tournament.
 Navarro won her maiden title defeating former two-time Hobart champion Elise Mertens.

 Seeded for the first time at the Australian Open as No. 27, Navarro defeated Wang Xiyu and Elisabetta Cocciaretto to reach the third round of a major for the first time in her career.
 As a result, Navarro reached the top 25 in the singles rankings at No. 23, on January 29, 2024.

 Seeded third at the San Diego Open, she reached the semifinals defeating Katerina Siniaková and qualifier Daria Saville.

 Seeded 23rd at the Indian Wells Open in California, Navarro advanced to the fourth round with wins over Ukrainians Lesia Tsurenko and 16th seed Elina Svitolina.
 Navarro reached her first WTA 1000 quarterfinal by defeating world No. 2 and previous year runner-up, Aryna Sabalenka, her biggest win by ranking in her career.
 Navarro became the first American to defeat a top-2 opponent at the tournament since Serena Williams did so in 2001 against Lindsay Davenport in the quarterfinals.

 As a result, Navarro broke into the top 20 in the singles rankings.

 Seeded 20th at the next WTA 1000, the 2024 Miami Open, she reached the fourth round by defeating qualifier Storm Hunter and 12th seed Jasmine Paolini, before losing to Jessica Pegula in three sets.
-Navarro reached the fourth round of a major for the first time at the 2024 French Open with a win over 14th seed Madison Keys in two sets in the third round.
+Navarro reached the fourth round of a major for the first time at the 2024 French Open with a win over 14th seed Madison Keys, in two sets.
 She eventually lost to second seed Aryna Sabalenka moving her to a new career-high of No. 17 in the world, on June 10, 2024.
 At Wimbledon, Navarro reached her first major quarterfinal with wins over Wang Qiang, Naomi Osaka, Diana Shnaider, and world No. 2, Coco Gauff before losing to world No. 7 and eventual finalist, Jasmine Paolini.
 Due to her run, Navarro reached the top 15 in the singles rankings on July 15, 2024.
 She made her debut at the Summer Olympics in Paris where she advanced to the third round losing there to eventual gold medalist, Zheng Qinwen.